 Officers' delegated authority to manage Council's investments shall be recorded and required to acknowledge they have received a copy of this policy and understand their obligations in this role.

-The placement or redemption of investments requires a minimum of two signatures from officers with delegated authority to invest surplus funds.
+The placement or redemption of investments requires a minimum of two signatures from officers with delegated authority.

 7. PRUDENT PERSON STANDARD